 1998: 'Saving Private Ryan'

-After discovering that his three brothers have been killed within the same week during World War II, a group of U.S. soldiers go behind enemy lines in search of Private Ryan.
+After discovering that Private Ryan’s three brothers have been killed within the same week during World War II, a group of U.S. soldiers go behind enemy lines in search of him.
 The war drama stars Tom Hanks, Tom Sizemore and Edward Burns, among others.
 Matt Damon plays Private Ryan.

 1999: 'Star Wars: Episode I – The Phantom Menace'